PSRJ1719/AttendEase/README.md

 ## Key Functionalities

-- **Database Connections**: The application establishes connections with three Redis databases: `StudentDB`, `AttendDB`, and `CourseDB`, each handling specific data types.
+- **Database Connections**: The application connects to three Redis databases: `StudentDB`, `AttendDB`, and `CourseDB`, each handling specific data types like student information, attendance, and course details.

-- **Attendance Submission**: Students can submit their attendance only during the specified class hours on designated class days.
+- **Attendance Submission**: Students can submit their attendance only during the specified class hours on designated class days, preventing late or early sign-ins.

-- **Student and Course Management**: The administrator can add or update students and courses, ensuring that all student IDs are valid and correctly formatted.
+- **Student and Course Management**: Administrators can add or update student and course details via CSV uploads, ensuring that student IDs are valid and correctly formatted.

-- **Logging Out**: Users can log out of the system, which will redirect them back to the sign-in page.
+- **Logout Functionality**: Users can log out of the system, redirecting them to the login page.

 ## Error Handling

-- **Invalid Inputs**: The application validates user inputs, ensuring all student IDs and dates are correctly formatted before processing.
+- **Invalid Inputs**: The system checks for valid inputs, such as correctly formatted student IDs and dates, before processing any data.
-- **Redis Connection Failures**: The system handles Redis connection failures gracefully, providing feedback to the user.
+- **Redis Connection Failures**: The application gracefully handles Redis connection errors, providing feedback to the user if a connection fails.
+- **Authentication**: Unauthorized users attempting to access protected routes are redirected to the login page.

 ## Security Considerations

-- **Password Protection**: User passwords are stored in a secure format (in this example, it is hardcoded but should ideally be hashed and stored securely).
+- **Password Protection**: User passwords are stored securely, and Passport.js is used for authentication and session management.
-- **Session Management**: The application uses Flask-Login for secure session management and redirects unauthorized users to the sign-in page.
+- **Session Management**: Sessions are handled securely using Express.js and Passport.js, ensuring that only authenticated users can access sensitive features like attendance tracking and course management.

 ## Contact